brainboxdotcc/retro-rocket/docpages/user-guide/troubleshooting.md

 ---

 ### My work disappeared after reboot
-- If you are using the **LiveCD**, files saved in `/ramdisk` are temporary and will vanish when you power off.
+- Files saved in `/ramdisk` are temporary and will vanish when you power off.
 - To keep your work, either:
   - Install Retro Rocket to a hard disk, or
   - Copy your files over the network before shutting down.